arstgit/librdp/README.md

         }

         if (events & RDP_ACCEPT) {
-          // Got an connection from the other end, usually it's from a client.
-          //
+          // New connection incoming.
-          // Corresponding rdpConn can be fetched through newConn here.

           struct sockaddr_storage addr;
           socklen_t len;
           // Fetch the address of the other end. rdpConnGetAddr(newConn, (struct sockaddr *)&addr, &len);

+          // Do something.

-          // rdpConnClose() must be invoked explicitly somewhere after
+          // rdpConnClose() should be invoked here or somewhere else explicitly.
-          // usage.
-          // If the arrived connection is not expected, invoke rdpConnClose() immediately here. printf("new connection arrived.");
         }

         if (events & RDP_CONNECTED) {
-          // Previous rdpNetConnect() succeeded.
-          //
+          // New connection established.
-          // Corresponding rdpConn can be fetched through newConn here.

           int n = rdpWrite(newConn, "hello.", 6);
           if (n == -1 && errno == EAGAIN) {